+Plan I Plan II Plan III

+Fall Semester: Fall Semester: Fall Semester:

+• ECON 599 (Thesis • Sit for August exam Required

+credits) (January for second Specialization

+attempt) Course

+Elective course Major field course • ECON 538

+Elective course • Elective course

+Continue working on thesis

+Spring Semester: Spring Semester: Spring Semester:

+1 0

+• ECON 599 (Thesis • Elective course Required

+credits) Specialization

+Course

-Plan I Plan II Plan III Fall Semester: Fall Semester: Fall semester ECON 599 (Thesis credits) • Sit for August exam (January for second attempt) Required Specialization Course Elective course Major field course • ECON 538 Elective course • Elective course Continue working on thesis • Spring Semester: Spring Semester: Spring Semester ECON 599 (Thesis credits) Elective course Required Specialization Course • Complete and defend thesis Elective course • ECON 538 • Graduate Graduate • Graduate Total Credit Hours = 30 (24 coursework + 6 thesis) Total Credit Hours = 30 (all coursework) Total Credit Hours = 30 (all course work)
+Complete and defend thesis Elective course • ECON 538 Graduate Graduate Graduate Total Credit Hours = 30 (24 coursework + 6 thesis) Total Credit Hours = 30 (all coursework) Total Credit Hours = 30 (all course work)

-Elective courses can be any 300, 400, or 500-level economics course offered by the department that the student has not previously taken for credit towards the MA degree.
+Elective courses can be any 300, 400, or 500-level economics course offered by the department that the student has not previously taken for credit towards the M.A. degree.
 No more than 6 hours of 300 or 400-level courses are allowed under either Plan I or II.
-No more than 15 hours of 300-or 400-level courses are allowed under Plan III.
+No more than 15 hours of 300 or 400-level courses are allowed under Plan III.

-Note: elective courses can include additional major field courses that the student has not previously taken for credit towards the MA degree.
+Note: elective courses can include additional major field courses that the student has not previously taken for credit towards the M.A. degree.